PartyDAO/party-protocol/docs/crowdfund.md

 ### Extra Parameters

 The `contribute()` function accepts a delegate parameter, which will be the user's initial delegate when they mint their voting power in the governance party.
 Future contributions (even 0-value contributions) can change the initial delegate.
+Contribute can be called It is valid to call `contribute()` with `0` value even after the crowdfund expires or ends in order to update a user's chosen delegate.

 The `contribute()` function accepts a `gateData` parameter, which will be passed to the gatekeeper a party has chosen (if any).
 If there is a gatekeeper in use, this arbitrary data must be used by the gatekeeper to prove that the contributor is allowed to participate.

-### Direct Transfer Contributions

-Users can also contribute by transferring ETH directly to the crowdfund, which is handled by the contract's `receive()` handler.
-Contributions made this way cannot pass in `gateData` (e.g. a merkle proof for the [`AllowlistGateKeeper`](https://github.com/PartyDAO/partybidV2/blob/main/docs/crowdfund.md#allowlistgatekeeper)), so the crowdfund must either be open or the gatekeeper must not require any proof data.
-If the user has a delegate already set (from a prior contribution), this delegate will remain.
-Otherwise, they will delegate to themselves.

 ## Winning